5 Signs Bad Church Governance Is Stifling Your Growth and Mission

 So get started.
 Be a great steward of who you have, not who you don’t have.

 When it comes to people, be a great steward of who you have, not who you don't have.
-Click To Tweet
+Share on X5.
+Your board focuses on complainers

-Sometimes boards feel it’s their responsibility to speak up for people who don’t have a voice.
+Sometimes, boards feel it’s their responsibility to speak up for people who don’t have a voice.

 That might be true for widows and orphans.
 It’s not true for the cranky church member who is opposed to everything.